reconciliation-api/census/_pages/services.md

 This page lists available reconciliation services.

+## Servers

+Beyond publicly available hosted services, some software exposes reconciliation endpoints locally.

+### reconcile-csv

+[reconcile-csv](http://okfnlabs.org/reconcile-csv/) can be used to run a reconciliation service off any CSV file.

+### OpenRefine's RDF extension

+The [RDF extension](https://github.com/stkenny/grefine-rdf-extension) can be used to wrap a SPARQL endpoint into a reconciliation service.

+### Open Reconcile

+[Open Reconcile](https://github.com/OpenRefine/open-reconcile) is a project that can be used to run a reconciliation service on top of a SQL database.

+### datasette-reconcile

+[datasette-reconcile](https://github.com/drkane/datasette-reconcile) is a plugin for [Datasette](https://docs.datasette.io/en/stable/) to expose a reconciliation endpoint from a table stored in a Datasette instance.

 ## Hosted services

 A list of hosted services is maintained on Wikidata and can be viewed